-Annelies’ privacy career started in 2001 at the Australian privacy regulator, now the OAIC.
-In her regulatory role over five years, she built extensive assurance and complaint handling expertise and led audit and investigation teams as Deputy Director, Compliance.
-Her previous roles have also included working as a Group Manager and Chief Privacy Officer at the Copyright Agency Limited and External Relations Manager at AustLII.
+Annelies’ privacy career started at Australia's privacy regulator, now the Office of the Australian Information Commissioner.
+During her regulatory role over five years, she led audit and investigation teams as Deputy Director, Compliance.
+Her previous roles have included External Relations Manager at AustLII, Group Manager and Chief Privacy Officer at Copyright Agency Limited.

-With an MBA in general international management (distinction) from the Vlerick Business School in Belgium, Annelies also has a First Class Honours Law degree, Arts (majoring in computer science) and Science degrees with emphasis on artificial intelligence and machine learning from The University of Queensland.
+With an MBA in general international management (distinction) from the Vlerick Business School in Belgium, Annelies also has a first class honours Law, Arts (majoring in computer science) and Science degrees with emphasis on artificial intelligence from The University of Queensland.
 Annelies is admitted as a legal practitioner in NSW.
-She is a Fellow of the Australian Institute of Company Directors, a Chartered Manager and Fellow of the Australian Institute of Managers and Leaders, and a Certified Information Privacy Technologist through the International Association of Privacy Professionals.
-Annelies has a Certificate in Advanced Dutch and understanding of French, Italian and Spanish.
+She is a Fellow of the AICD, a Chartered Manager and Fellow of the Institute of Managers and Leaders Australia | New Zealand, and an IAPP Fellow of Information Privacy.
+She is a Certified Information Privacy Technologist and Information Privacy Professional for European data protection law through the IAPP.
+She has also completed the Center for Humane Technology's course on Foundations of Humane Technology.
+Annelies has a certificate in advanced Dutch and understanding of French, Italian and Spanish.

 Dr John Selby

 John consults on cutting edge issues, including privacy and AI, how company boards can build trust in the face of cybersecurity risks, supply chain privacy risks and online browser privacy.
 He is the recipient of an iappANZ Legacy grant for privacy.
 He is a founding member of the Macquarie University Cyber Security Hub which promotes cross-functional understanding of cybersecurity.
 The Hub brings together technology, business, legal, policy, security intelligence and psychology perspectives.